top of page

 5. Writing centers and tutors

-The process of completing your master’s thesis is a gradual and cumulative one.
+The process of completing your postgraduate writing project is a gradual and cumulative one.
 It is supposed to represent a journey of learning and growth in terms of becoming a competent researcher and scientist.
-Of course, some can boast about waiting the last two months of their master’s course to complete their thesis.
+Of course, some can boast about waiting the last two months of their course to complete their thesis.

 There are even those who boast about hiring someone to write their thesis and saving themselves the stress of long nights of difficult study and challenging academic writing.
-But that would be missing the entire point of a master’s thesis.
+But that would be missing the entire point of a postgraduate dissertation.
 It’s about continually progressing, learning, and growing.

 Having a system and a roadmap in place means that you can chop or break down a difficult challenge into manageable tasks.
 This prevents you from being overwhelmed or suffering burnout.
 Such negative outcomes are inevitable if you wait until the last minute to get busy.